RayPT808/activitytracker/README.md

 ###  Sprint and Timeline Tracking

-The roadmap view showed a chronological rollout of tasks across the month of May and June.
+The roadmap view showed a chronological rollout of tasks across May and June.
 Tasks like form validation, filtering, and core CRUD operations were distributed across the weeks and tracked by ID.

 Notable features completed:
 - Registration & Login flow